Eastern Namibia - a savannah with acacias and wild animals

 Flight back to Bulgaria

-Our final morning in Namibia is free, giving us time for a short walk, a cup of coffee, and some last-minute shopping in Windhoek.
-For those interested, the nearby Grove Mall offers everything—from traditional souvenirs to fashion boutiques, ideal for those final gifts and memories of Africa.
+Our final morning in Namibia is open, giving us time for a short stroll, a cup of coffee, and some last-minute shopping in Windhoek.
+For those interested, the nearby Grove Mall offers everything from traditional souvenirs to fashion boutiques—perfect for final gifts and memories from Africa.

-Around noon, we head to the airport, filled with impressions and unforgettable memories from the past few days.
-Our journey back to Bulgaria begins with a feeling of satisfaction and a promise to return one day to discover more of the secrets of this remarkable land.
+Around noon, we head to the airport, filled with impressions and unforgettable memories from the last few days.
+Our journey back to Bulgaria begins with a sense of satisfaction and a promise to return one day to discover more of this incredible land's secrets.

 * Panic Frame & Travel reserves the right to adapt and change the program according to changes in accommodation conditions, climate, and other factors that require it.